FAQ

 Do you accept insurance?

 Because they’re paying the bill, insurance companies like to have a say in how therapy sessions should go, how long they should last, how many sessions are covered, etc. They also require a psychological diagnosis upfront, which becomes a part of your permanent record.
-They can even request a copy of my written records on our sessions.
-These are just some of the reasons I hesitate to work with insurance companies.
+They can even request a copy of my written records from our sessions, and deny claims that they previously approved.
+These are just some of the reasons we hesitate to work with insurance companies.

 Using insurance is a personal decision only you can make.
-If you choose to use insurance, I will be happy to help you get the process started.
 If you decide not to use insurance, I can provide you with a receipt for our sessions called a “Superbill.”
 If you have out-of-network mental health benefits, you can submit this document to your insurance company for possible reimbursement of some of your out-of-pocket expenses.

 Can you provide an estimate of how much my therapy will cost?

-This is a tricky one to answer, but it’s one that federal law requires me to do if you plan to pay privately or are using your out-of-network insurance benefits.
-The “No Surprises Act” requires that I provide in writing a “Good Faith Estimate” of a year’s worth of service prior to our first session.
+This is a tricky one to answer, but it’s one that federal law requires us to do if you plan to pay privately or are using your out-of-network insurance benefits.
+The “No Surprises Act” requires that we provide in writing a “Good Faith Estimate” of a year’s worth of service prior to our first session.

-This is not easy because, before working together, I have no idea how much therapy may be needed.
-So, it is possible that the Good Faith Estimate you receive will be higher than what it will actually cost since I have to estimate for a year.
+This is not easy because, before working together, we have no idea how much therapy may be needed.
+So, the Good Faith Estimate you receive may be higher than what it will actually cost since we have to estimate for a year.
 However, some people end up needing more frequent visits and want to book more than one session per week.
 And others drop down to biweekly sessions once things have stabilized.

 As you can see, it is not an easy exercise.
-That said, your Good Faith Estimate will be calculated based on my hourly rate for one weekly session for 52 weeks.
+That said, your Good Faith Estimate will be calculated based on our hourly rate for one weekly session for 52 weeks.

 Do you offer evening hours?

-Yes, I offer extended evening hours, with my last appointment being 6 pm, depending on the day of the week.
+Yes, I offer extended evening hours, with our last appointment being 6 pm, depending on the day of the week and the availability of the therapist.

 What can I expect when beginning therapy with you?

-Our first session together is 60 minutes.
-We will review your initial paperwork, and I’ll ask some follow-up questions so I can understand some of your history, see what you are struggling with, and learn about your goals for counseling.
-We will do a couple of surveys to assess your symptoms and get a good baseline of where we are starting.
+During our first session together I’ll will review your initial paperwork, and ask some follow-up questions so I can understand some of your history, see what you are struggling with, and learn about your goals for counseling.
+We will do a couple of assessments to assess your symptoms and get a good baseline of where we are starting.

 I try to make our sessions as comfortable as possible.
 I don’t expect to understand your whole life story in 60 minutes, so there’s no rush.
 We can go at a pace that feels comfortable for you.
-I’ll be jotting down notes about what you tell me because I don’t want you to have to repeat yourself later.
-The more I get to know you, the less of an issue this will be.
+I’ll be jotting down notes about what you tell me because I don’t want you to have to repeat yourself later. .

-I’ll make observations and offer you alternatives you might want to consider.
-I’ll help you examine how your thoughts are influencing emotions and behavior.
+We’ll make observations and offer you alternatives you might want to consider.
+We’ll help you examine how your thoughts are influencing emotions and behavior.
 Together, we will explore what is and is not working in your everyday life.
-I’ll teach you some coping strategies that you may find helpful and can practice in between our sessions.
-All the while, I’ll continually reinforce your strengths and build on what is already working in your life.
+We’ll teach you some coping strategies that you may find helpful and can practice in between our sessions.
+All the while, we’ll continually reinforce your strengths and build on what is already working in your life.